-Due for launch in autumn 2016, ADM-Aeolus (or just 'Aeolus'), is the fourth Earth Explorer mission to be developed within ESA's Living Planet Programme.
+Due for launch in 2017, ADM-Aeolus (or just 'Aeolus'), is the fourth Earth Explorer mission to be developed within ESA's Living Planet Programme.
 Aeolus will be the first-ever satellite to directly observe wind profiles from space.

 Named after Aeolus, who in Greek mythology was appointed 'keeper of the winds' by the Gods, this mission will provide much-needed data to improve the quality of weather forecasts as well as contribute to long-term climate research.

 Although weather forecasting has advanced considerably in recent years, meteorologists still need reliable wind-profile data to further improve the accuracy of forecasts.
 ESA's wind mission, ADM-Aeolus, aims to demonstrate that measuring global wind profiles from space, using laser technology, can meet this requirement.

 The Aeolus Flight Operations Control Centre (FOCC) is being established at ESOC, Darmstadt, Germany.

 |ROLE||Earth observation (EO)|

 |LAUNCH DATE||2017 (forecast)|